uc-cdis/gen3-gitops-dev/README.md

 python3 helm-migration-script/migrate-to-helm.py
 ```

 This will generate a `values.yaml` file in the current folder.
-Use `scp` to copy this file to your local machine for the next steps.
+Use `scp` to copy this file to your local machine for the next steps ("Deployment Process" below).

 Example:

 ```bash
 scp pauline@10.128.7.28:cloud-automation/helm-migration-script/pauline.planx-pla.net-values.yaml ~/Downloads/pauline.planx-pla.net-values.yaml
 ```

-## Important Disclaimer

-⚠️ **WARNING - CLOUD-AUTOMATION TO HELM MIGRATION SCRIPT** ⚠️

-This script performs a **BEST EFFORT** migration of your current cloud-automation deployment to Helm.
-Please be aware of the following:

-- This migration may not cover all edge cases or custom configurations
-- After migration, you **MUST** thoroughly test ALL Gen3 functionality
-- This script comes **WITHOUT ANY GUARANTEES** or warranties
-- Always backup your current deployment before proceeding
-- Review the generated Helm values carefully before deployment

-**We need your help!** Please verify all edge-cases for all your services.
-If things are not working as expected, please raise PRs so we can collectively make this migration script as comprehensive as possible.

 ## Deployment Process